taymnichols/eviction_notice_bot_taymnichols/README.md

 # eviction_notice_bot_taymnichols
 This bot will scrape the eviction notices website and alert us when there is new data available

-#### April 1 Update
+#### April 3 Update
-Started working on adding the email set up - didn't get very far.
-Ran into problems with SendGrid - will continue working on it wednesday
+Added the email set up using Mailgun - have not tested it out yet.

 ## March 30 Update
 So far, I created a scraper to download the PDFs, used Tabula to read the tables and convert them to csvs, stack all the csvs together and then remove duplicate rows.